-- Trafford has used the Household Support Fund to support the most Support Fund to support the most vulnerable households in the most need with food, energy, and utility bills as well as for other wider essential costs.
+Trafford has used the Household Support Fund to support the most

+- Support Fund to support the most vulnerable households in the most need with food, energy, and utility bills as well as for other wider essential costs.
 With most of the fund disbursed to families with children eligible for free school meals to support with food during the school holiday periods. - Schools in Trafford have been benefitting from GMPA's Money Matters programme to help families to gain thousands in household income.
 The programme is supporting families through schools, reaching them via newsletters, classroom update apps and events such as parents' evenings.
 Plus helping with budgeting, applying for grants to buy essential items such as cookers and beds, and clearing utility debts. - Children's services in Trafford are no longer rated 'inadequate' by Ofsted following a recent inspection with an overall improvement in the quality of social care which has benefited from strong partnership working, significant investment in children's services and a culture focused on children. - The Council has launched Trafford's Participation and Engagement strategy to give all children and young people the opportunity to take part in decisions which affect their lives and to shape how services are decided upon, planned and delivered.
 This ensures their voices and experiences can influence the Council decisions and services that affect them. - Care Experienced Young People has been added as a protected characteristic in our Equality Impact Assessments to ensure decisions that impact them are fully considered.

-The Holiday Activities and Food programme provides activity and enrichment sessions and enables Trafford's young people who are eligible for free school meals to take part activities during the Easter, summer and Christmas school holidays.
-Over the last 12 months over 4000 young people have taken part in sessions which include sports, arts and crafts as well as enjoying healthy nutritious foods.
+The Holiday Activities and Food programme provides activity and continued, meaningful engagement. enrichment sessions and enables • We will work with partners to improve Trafford's young people who are access to Healthy Start Vouchers to eligible for free school meals to take help eligible parents with young part activities during the Easter, children to access vouchers that can summer and Christmas school buy fruit, vegetables, vitamins and holidays.
+Over the last 12 months over infant formula.
+4000 young people have taken part Deliver the Ofsted Improvement Plan in sessions which include sports, arts to continue to improve outcomes for and crafts as well as enjoying healthy children and young people in Trafford. nutritious foods.